-Given the importance of visitor satisfaction it is not unexpected that it has attracted attention in an outdoor setting and/or with wildlife tourism.
-A variety of approaches have been used to measure visitor satisfaction (Wang, 2016) with two dominant conceptual approaches - expectancy theory and the perceived-performance model-often being used (Bentz et al., 2016).
-Expectancy theory is founded on two concepts which are valence (anticipated satisfaction) and expectancy, which is a belief that an action will lead to a certain outcome or goal (Oliver, 1980, see also Andereck et al., 2011).
+59A variety of approaches have been used to measure visitor satisfaction a belief

+(Wang, 2016) with two dominant conceptual approaches - expectancy theory and the perceivedperformance model-often being used (Bentz et al., 2016).
+Expectancy

+26theory is founded on two concepts which are valence (anticipated satisfaction) and expectancy, which is

+26that an action will lead to a certain outcome or goal

+(Oliver, 1980, see also Andereck et al., 2011).
 Meeting visitor perceptions is very important to ensuring visitor satisfaction with a destination and/or a tourism product (Akama & Kieti, 2003; Freeman, 2007).
 Perceptions of a destination or activity are often shaped through a complex process of learning and information exchange.
 This exchange is influenced by past, present and future visitors, local tourism authorities, the community, promotion by tourism businesses, and popular media (Akama & Kieti, 2003; Buultjens et al., 2013).
-Visitor perceptions are created through a variety of different sources of information including past visits, promotion and advertising, media reports and word of mouth exchanges and increasingly the internet (Burgess et al., 2011; Fordness & Murray, 1997).
+Visitor perceptions are created through advertising, media reports and word of mouth exchanges and increasingly the internet (Burgess et al., 2011; Fordness & Murray, 1997).
 Tourism experiences and services that fail to meet their branding and promotional activity risk leaving visitors dissatisfied with the individual activity/service but also the destination (Akama & Kieti, 2003).
 In addition to meeting peoples' perceptions other factors such as gender, education level, over-crowding and visitor nationality can also influence visitor satisfaction levels (Birtles, et al., 2002; Musa, 2002; Mustkia et al., 2012).
 The perceived-performance model suggests that the level of visitor satisfaction is based on the actual performance in the provision of the product/service regardless of previous expectations (Tse & Wilton, 1988; see also Philemon, 2015).
 Given the identified potential difficulty in eliciting the expectations of whale watching visitors prior to undertaking their tour the perceived-performance model was adopted for this study.
+III.
+The whale watching industry Worldwide